Table of Contents:

 You are a gift because God has created you to be gift.
 You are a gift because you desire to give of your skills and talents.
 You are unique; therefore, your evangelization ministry is unique.
 No one besides you can perform this service quite like you.
 God has matched the perfect ministry to your abilities and spiritual growth.
 The question of our calling is not: “What should I do to take God to others?”
 Rather, the question is: “What should I take of God to others?
 What has He given me to share?”
 (Excerpt from God has gifted you for ministry.)

-- How to bring loved ones to Christ (video podcast)
+- How to bring loved ones to Christ (podcast)

-- Supernatural Evangelization: How God brings our loved ones to Christ (video podcast)
+- Supernatural Evangelization: How God brings our loved ones to Christ (podcast)

 - Do you know what to say to your unbelieving loved ones?